Maria Guerrero

 How to share pictures of your child online more safely

-- Review the privacy policies of social networks you use regularly and limit access to a small and trusted environment (friends only, not friends of friends).
+Review the privacy policies of social networks you use regularly and limit access to a small and trusted environment (friends only, not friends of friends).
 While there, revisit your friend list.
-How many of those people are really your friends.
-Consider reviewing and pruning your friend list.
-It’s very easy for someone who is not really a friend to take a screenshot of a photo or post and repost it in a way you don’t want.
+How many of those people are really your friends?
+Consider reviewing and pruning the list, as it’s very easy for someone who is not really a friend to take a screenshot of a photo or post and repost it or send it to others in a way you don’t want.

-- Set up a Google alert for your child’s name so you are notified when your child’s name appears online.
+Set up a Google alert for your child’s name so you are notified if (and likely when) your child’s name appears online.

-- Never share your child’s location.
+Never share your child’s location.
 Location and geolocation functions can be disabled when sharing images.
-Nor should you give clues to the places you visit frequently.
+Try not to give any clues to the places you visit frequently.

-- Avoid sharing your whole life, this creates a digital biography that you do not know how it might be used in the future.
+Don’t share your child’s name, and avoid sharing both your whole life and theirs: this creates a digital biography, and you don’t know how it might be used in the future.

 What should you do if you have already shared your child’s information online?

-1. The first thing I would advise parents to do is to review the privacy settings of all your social networks, blogs, etc., and in all the sites where you share or have shared information before.
+1. The first thing I would advise parents to do is to review the privacy settings on all their social networks, blogs, etc., and in all the sites where you share or have shared information before.
 Set all publications, photos, albums, to private.

 2. For tweens and teens, sit down with them and look at the photos together.
 Ask them if there are any photos they would like taken down.
 Remove any posts that they want removed immediately.
 For younger children, I recommend deleting everything.
 But if that is not realistic, take the time to review your posts.